eed3si9n/eed3si9n.com/content/posts/cached-compilation-for-sbt.md

   The PR for sbt change is [sbt/sbt#5534](https://github.com/sbt/sbt/pull/5534), and the virtualization change in Zinc is [sbt/zinc#712](https://github.com/sbt/zinc/pull/712).
 ---

-Ever since I learned about Google's build infrastructure Blaze, which is today open sourced as Bazel, I've thought of having a similar facility for Scala's tool chain.
-This is not particularly original since there's been prior works such as Peter Vlugter and Ben Dougherty's work on [nailgun Zinc](https://github.com/typesafehub/zinc/commits/master/src/main/scala/com/typesafe/zinc/SbtAnalysis.scala), which was used in Pants, and Krzysztof Romanowski's [Hoarder](https://github.com/romanowski/hoarder).
+Ever since I learned about Google's build system Blaze, which nowadays is open sourced as Bazel, I've dreamed of having a similar facility for Scala's tool chain.
+This is not particularly an original idea since there's been prior works such as Peter Vlugter and Ben Dougherty's work on [nailgun Zinc](https://github.com/typesafehub/zinc/commits/master/src/main/scala/com/typesafe/zinc/SbtAnalysis.scala), which was used in Pants, and Krzysztof Romanowski's [Hoarder](https://github.com/romanowski/hoarder).
 These rely on the idea of transforming the absolute paths appearing in Zinc Analysis file for each working directory.

 Before I go into the details of what I've been working on, let's demonstrate the problem space.